wp-plugins/usgs-stream-flow-data/README.txt

 4. Showing USGS Without Graphs in a Post

 == Changelog ==
+= 2.0.0 =
+Tested with 4.0
+Removed old MP5 references
+Setup cache busting for images
+Limited calls to USGS to every 15 minutes

 = 1.0.7 =
 Tested with 3.9
 Updated plugin Description to fit on WordPress.org